 We will perform a thorough and detailed 'process evaluation' of PATHS throughout the trial.
-This will comprise in vivo documentation of the treatment arm schools' operation of the intervention by members of our research team's process group, who will conduct half-termly visits to each.
+This will comprise in vivo documentation of the treatment arm schools' operation of the intervention by members of our research team's process group, who will conduct twice-yearly visits to each.
 These visits will include the following:

-- · Observation of a PATHS lesson to provide first-hand evidence of quality and fidelity to guidance - Survey of school PATHS co-ordinator to monitor ongoing implementation, using seven of Durlak and DuPre's suggested eight-factor model for the evaluation of implementation: - Fidelity the extent to which the school is adhering to the intended treatment model - Dosage how much of the intervention has been delivered - Quality how well different PATHS components are delivered - Participant responsiveness the degree to which children and their parents engage with the intervention - Programme differentiation the extent to which PATHS activities can be distinguished from other, existing practice - o Programme reach rate and scope of participation - o Adaptation the nature and extent of changes made to the intervention - Structured interview protocols with relevant stakeholders (e.g. school PATHS co-ordinator, head teacher, class teachers, children, parents) to provide data on the following: - o Audit of key processes (e.g. planning, use of resources, difficulties encountered) - Focused assessment of emergent or ongoing issues relating to health inequalities (for example, engagement of children and their parents in families affected by poverty) - o Identification of context specific factors affecting implementation - o Perceptions of the PATHS curriculum
+- Observation of a PATHS lesson to provide first-hand evidence of quality and fidelity to guidance.
+A structured observation schedule will developed, drawing on the aforementioned theoretical framework for implementation, existing rubrics utilized in previous studies of PATHS, advice from the program developer and colleagues at Pennsylvania State University, and the extant literature on assessment of implementation.
+Indicators will be generated to provide indices of the various implementation dimensions (fidelity, quality, dosage, participant responsiveness and reach).
+The schedule will be piloted ahead of the trial. - Survey of school PATHS teachers to monitor ongoing implementation, using seven of Durlak and DuPre's suggested eight-factor model for the evaluation of implementation: - Fidelity the extent to which the school is adhering to the intended treatment model - Dosage how much of the intervention has been delivered - Quality how well different PATHS components are delivered - Participant responsiveness the degree to which children and their parents engage with the intervention - Programme differentiation the extent to which PATHS activities can be distinguished from other, existing practice - Programme reach rate and scope of participation

+- Adaptation the nature and extent of changes made to the intervention - Structured interview protocols with relevant stakeholders (e.g. school PATHS co-ordinator, head teacher, class teachers, children, parents) to provide data on the following: - Audit of key processes (e.g. planning, use of resources, difficulties encountered) - Focused assessment of emergent or ongoing issues relating to health inequalities (for example, engagement of children and their parents in families affected by poverty) - o Identification of context specific factors affecting implementation - Perceptions of the PATHS curriculum